Note

 - A new employee is shadowing an experienced coworker to learn new skills.

-A crew is a bookable resource, which is essentially a container for the child resources who are members of the crew.
+A crew is a bookable resource that acts as a container for its child resources (the crew members).

 Open the Resources area, select Resources, and then select New.